-The homeopathic course sequence in natural therapeutics, Homeopathy 1-5 is required for all students in the naturopathic medicine program.
+Homeopathy 1-5, the homeopathic course sequence in natural therapeutics, is required for all students in the naturopathic medicine program.
 Student clinicians may register for the Homeopathy Specialty Clinic at the time of their entry into the Bastyr Clinic if they have successfully completed Naturopathic Therapeutics-Homeopathy 3 or obtain the permission of the department chair.
 The courses beyond Homeopathy 5 are elective courses offered to naturopathic medical students interested in the further study of homeopathy and are nonsequential.
-Completion of Homeopathy 3 is strongly recommended and, in some cases, may be required by the department chair.

 This course is an introduction to the classical theory and practice of homeopathy.
 The principles, history and method of practice are explored, including the concept of the vital force, use of the repertory, study of homeopathic philosophy (including the concept of miasms), the difference between acute and chronic prescribing, homeopathic pharmacy and an introduction to homeopathic materia medica.
-The meaning of and the dangers of suppression in medicine are discussed.
+The meaning of and dangers of suppression in medicine are discussed.
 When possible, cases are used to elucidate concepts.
 Emphasis is placed on the integral relationship of homeopathy to naturopathic practice.
-Students learn the classic materia medica of at least 12 homeopathic remedies, including at least five poly-crest remedies.
+Students learn the classic materia medica of at least 19 homeopathic remedies.
 Prerequisite: admission into naturopathic medicine program or permission of dean or chair of program